 His 170 playoff wins rank third in NBA history (behind Jackson and Riley) and his playoff career winning percentage of .599 (170-114) is third-best in league history (min.
 100 games).

-He was named NBA Coach of the Year in 2003, 2012 and 2014 while leading the San Antonio Spurs to the NBA’s best regular season record five times (1998-99, 2000-01, 2002-03, 2011-12 and 2013-14).
-He was selected as the Western Conference All-Star Coach in 2005, 2011, 2013 and 2016 and held the NBA Coach of the Month Award a record 16 times.
+Popovich was named NBA Coach of the Year in 2003, 2012 and 2014.
+He’s led San Antonio to the NBA’s best regular season record five times (1998-99, 2000-01, 2002-03, 2011-12 and 2013-14).
+He’s also been named Western Conference All-Star coach four times and NBA Coach of the Month 17 times, the most in league history.

 Born in East Chicago, Ind., Popovich graduated from the United States Air Force Academy with a degree in Soviet studies in 1970.
 While there he played basketball for four seasons.
 As a senior he was named the team’s captain and was their leading scorer averaging 14.3 points.
 In 2007, he was honored by the Air Force Academy with its Distinguished Graduate Award.